 The University recognizes the right of workers to be informed about hazards in the workplace, to be provided with appropriate training, to be consulted and have input, and the right to refuse unsafe work in accordance with the Occupational Health and Safety Statute Law Amendment Act 2011, c.11, ss.1-18.
-Enacted June

-1, 2011, where there is an immediate danger to their health and safety or the health and safety of others.
+Enacted June 1, 2011, where there is an immediate danger or where there is reason to believe that there is danger to their health and safety or the health and safety of others.

 The University will provide the Union with all copies of Workplace and Safety Insurance Board's (WSIB) Form 7 Employer's Report of Injury/Illness for members injured on the job.
-The University shall notify the Union of all Health and Safety testing and provide reports of findings.
+The University shall notify the Joint Health and Safety Committee of all Health and Safety testing and assessments and provide reports of findings.

 The University will continue to respect the functions and guidelines established for the Joint Health and Safety Committee (JHSC) under the Occupational Health and Safety Act.
-All copies of minutes of JHSC meetings will be forwarded to the union office via electronic mail in a timely fashion after their approval.
+All copies of minutes of JHSC meetings will be forwarded to the union

-(b) The University and the Union shall maintain a Joint Occupational Health and Safety Committee consisting of equal numbers.
+- office via electronic mail in a timely fashion after their approval. - (b) The University and the Union shall maintain a Joint Occupational Health and Safety Committee consisting of equal numbers.
 The Union shall elect or appoint its representatives to this committee and the University shall appoint its representatives to this committee.